View Project Photos

 Every single piece of glass in each window section had to be painted and fired at least twice.
 [Firing evaporates volatile carriers in the paint and permanently fuses the pigment into the glass.]
 Kebrle began with direct “trace” painting to apply linear detail with black glass paint and trace brushes.
-The fine detail was used for musical staff borders, lettering, guitar detail, record labels, Elvis’ crown, etc. Then the painted pieces of glass were fired in Kebrle’s hand-built, gas-fired flash kiln with a sliding, 2×3 foot shelf-loader.
-After the trace firing, each piece of glass was then covered with a matte wash of black paint (the matte) and jigsawed back together on a Light Easel (a tiltable, clear panel of glass supported in an adjustable frame).
-With the Light Easel in its horizontal position, the pieces of glass were then affixed to the horizontal sheet with drops of glazer’s wax.
+The trace detail can be seen in the musical staff borders, lettering, guitar detailing, record labels, Elvis’ crown, etc. The painted pieces of glass were then fired in Kebrle’s hand-built, gas-fired flash-kiln on its sliding, 2×3 foot shelf-loader.
+Next came the “matte painting”.
+All the pieces of glass were covered with an even wash of black paint (the matte) and jigsawed back together on a Light Easel (a tiltable, clear panel of glass supported in an adjustable frame).
+With the Light Easel in its horizontal position, the pieces of glass were then affixed to the easel’s glass panel with drops of glazer’s wax.
 The “waxed-up” section could then be tilted to a near vertical position, so that backlighting could reveal detail as the matte paint was removed.
-Using a variety of highlighting brushes, styli, stick “lights” plus a mahl stick to steady the hand, Kebrle [and sometimes Soderquist] methodically and selectively removed the matte to create shading, highlighting, texture and depth.
-John also used an airbrush to enhance depth and shadow (i.e., the drapery effect on Elvis’ gold lame suit).
-[Soderquist also added detail and shading to the clothing to more closely approximate her portrait.]
+Using a variety of highlighting brushes, styli, stick “lights” plus a mahl stick to steady the hand, Kebrle [and often Soderquist] methodically and selectively removed the matte to create shading, highlighting, texture and depth.
+Kebrle also used an airbrush to further enhance depth and shadow (i.e., the drapery effect on Elvis’ gold lame suit).
+[Similarly, Soderquist added detail and shading to the clothing to more closely approximate her portrait.]
 Each piece of glass had to then be fired once again.
 Some of the glass required silver stain to add yellow to yellow-orange highlights and detail, and, of course an additional firing in the kiln.